santhoshreddy0/santhoshreddy0/README.md

 # Hi there, I'm Santhosh Reddy! 👋

-I'm a Linux lover.
-Here's a bit about me:

-- 👯 I’m looking to collaborate on interesting web projects.
 - 📫 How to reach me: Mail2myweb@gmail.com .

 ## Technologies I Love ❤️